Trade Forex Trading

-Pivot Point MetaTrader 4 Indicator & Pivot Points Signals
+Pivot Points MetaTrader 4 Indicator & Pivot Points Signals

 Pivot points consist of a central pivot level surrounded by three support levels below it and three resistance levels above it.
-This indicator originally used by floor traders on equity & futures exchanges because they provided a quick way for those traders to get a general idea of how the market was heading during the course of day using a few calculations.
+This indicator originally used by floor traders on equity and futures exchanges because they provided a quick way for those traders to get a general idea of how the market was moving during the course of the day using only a few simple calculations.
 However, over time these levels have also proved exceptionally useful in other markets as well.

 Resistance 1